Without something to sink its teeth into, the Wild Grip'r can feel a bit more Wild Slip'r.

 Given enough loose topsoil, these tires will pull some dirt.
 When our speeds got away from us while gawking at the scenery while blasting downhill on fire roads at Mammoth, the Wild Grip'r helped us pull things together before getting ugly.
 If you're leaning the bike over on a firm surface and trying to dump speed at the same time, it's probably best to do it beforehand when you're more straightened out.
-It's better technique anyhow.
 A recurring theme, weighting the outer knobs on hardpack isn't the most secure feeling.
-All things being equal, the Schwalbe Rock Razor and Specialized Slaughter will put a longer skid mark in the dirt than the Wild Grip'r before you can put a foot down, while the Trail Boss and Trail King are next in line better along with the Maxxis Aggressor.
+All things being equal, the Schwalbe Rock Razor and Specialized Slaughter will put a longer skid mark in the dirt than the Wild Grip'r before you can put a foot down, while the WTB Trail Boss and Continental Trail King offer more braking traction, along with the Maxxis Aggressor.

 The open spacing and large knobs on this tire produces a vibration that the rider can pick up through the bars on hard surfaces.
 This tire begged us to steer clear of firm singletrack and roads.
-As we prefer to ride from our doorstep whenever possible, a few short sections of trail through neighborhood streets can be laced together to maximize dirt on the way home.
-A final section of trail heads off into the forest perpendicular to the street.
-Bunny-hopping a culvert is the best way to maintain speed for this sought after Strava KOM.
-Buzzing along on pavement, one of our testers swung it wide and the tire completely gave out on the setup turn, forcing him to hose gravel out of his butt cheek while the rest of us drank beer on the porch.
 Simply stated, this isn't the tire if rolling resistance is high on your priority list.
 Probably any contender in the test will offer less resistance, with only the Minion DHF and WTB Vigilante coming close to this tire.

 We felt a bit unnerved on rock slabs, as the large knobs of the Wild Grip'r offered little support.